African buttercup

 Frequently Asked Questions

-African buttercups are most 'active' during the bright daylight hours, typically between 9 AM and 4 PM, when they fully unfurl their petals to attract pollinators.
+African buttercups are most 'active' during the bright daylight hours, typically between 9 AM and 4 PM.
+This is when their flowers are fully open to attract pollinators and track the sun's movement.
+They often close their petals at night or during heavy rain.

 Record African buttercup at your habitat